-Begin the day with a visit to one of Kyoto's most famous sites - Fushimi Inari Shrine, renowned for its 10,000 vermillion torii gates and follow a forested hillside pathway passing numerous shrines along the way.
+Begin the day with a visit to one of Kyoto's most famous sites - the famous Fushimi Inari Shrine.
+The shrine is renowned for its thousands of vermillion torii gates, which frame a scenic path up the mountain's forested slopes.